 Tax and gambling misconceptions

-Polizzano, who writes about gambling and tax issues at his blog "TaxDood," says there are three tax areas that many gamblers don't understand well.
+Polizzano, who is known on social media as "TaxDood," says there are 3 tax areas that many gamblers don't understand well.

 One is the difference between recreational and professional gambling.
 Most people fall into the recreational category; they visit a casino or racetrack a couple of times per year and buy lottery tickets.